jeturcotte/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)

-Upon quick examination, it looks as though, on average, that our participant takes the most steps in the morning, with a maximum average 206.1698113 steps taken at 0835 hours.
+Upon quick examination, it looks as though, on average, that our participant takes the most steps in the morning, with a maximum average approximately 206 steps taken at 0835 hours.
 The participant then goes on to maintain a somewhat steady amount of activity until mid-evening.
 It also appears our participate sleeps sane hours.

 ## Imputing missing values
 In looking at these results so far, it certainly appears that there are periods of time where no data is available.
 So, next, we will see how many of those non-values there are.